How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 3. Set different bids based on audience value

-Someone who just viewed a product page yesterday is likelier to buy than someone who browsed your site last month.
+Someone who just viewed a product page yesterday is more likely to buy than someone who browsed your site last month.

 Therefore, segment your audiences by recency and behavior.